Randishvold/Randishvold/README.md

 # 👋 Hi, I'm Randish Deviant

-*Penggemar Teknologi & Dunia Digital*
+*An Enthusiast of Technology & the Digital World*

 <p align="center">
   <a href="https://github.com/Randishvold">